Criviere/os/Chapter4.md

   **Answer:**
   `As per Amdahl's law formula for the speedup gain of an application is speedup <= 1/(S + (1 - S)/N) where, S is the portion of the application that must be performed serially and N is the no. of processing cores.`

+  (a)
+  `For two processing cores and 60 percent parallel component, S is 40 percent that is 0.4 and N is 2.`

+  `speedup <= 1/(0.4 + (1-0.4)/2`
+  `speedup <= 1.428`
+  `Speedup gain is 1.428 times.`

+  (b)
+  `For four processing cores and 60 percent parallel component Here, S is 40 percent that is 0.4 and N is 4`

+  `speedup <= 1/(0.4 + (1-0.4)/4)`
+  `speedup <= 1.81`
+  `Speedup gain is 1.81 times.`

+  4.13

+  Determine if the following problems exhibit task or data parallelism:

+  The multithreaded statistical program described in Exercise 4.21

+  The multithreaded Sudoku validator described in Project 1 in this chapter

+  The multithreaded sorting program described in Project 2 in this chapter

+ The multithreaded web server described in Section 4.1

+  **Answer:**

+  - `The statistical program is Data Parallelism.
+Here, multiple threads are created and each thread is performing functions like calculating average, finding minimum value, finding maximum value on same data.`

+  - `So in order to perform these operations it creates threads and does the operation in parallel for task completion.`

+  - `The multithreaded Sudoku validator is Task Parallelism.
+Here, in Sudoku solution example, there are constraints that each row or column should contain the digits from 1 to 9.
+And each grid should have digits from 1 to 9, which can go when one thread completes, it starts another until all eleven threads.`

+  `So here it takes task from one thread to another, until it completes and satisfies all tasks and these tasks need not to run concurrently.`

+  - `The multithreaded sorting program is Data Parallelism.
+Here, in sorting list, the list is divided in two half threads runs concurrently and execute individually to provide resultant threads and then`

+  - `The multithreaded web server is Task Parallelism.
+In single threaded, the threads which are created are able to perform only one task, whereas, multithreaded creates threads in such a way that is able to perform multitask at a time leading to better performance.`

+ 4.14 A system with two dual-core processors has four processors available for scheduling.
+A CPU-intensive application is running on this system.
+All input is performed at program start-up, when a single file must be opened.
+Similarly, all output is performed just before the program terminates, when the program results must be written to a single file.
+Between startup and termination, the program is entirely CPUbound.
+Your task is to improve the performance of this application by multithreading it.
+The application runs on a system that uses the one-to-one threading model (each user thread maps to a kernel thread).
+• How many threads will you create to perform the input and output?
+Explain.
+• How many threads will you create for the CPU-intensive portion of the application?
+Explain.

+  **Answer:**

+  - `Threads count depends upon the priority and requirements of the application.
+So only thread is enough for this kind of application and this thread is going to handle both input and output operation.`

+    - `It is a concurrency approach.
+Here, it only makes sense to create as many threads as there are blocking system calls, as the threads will be spent blocking.`

+    - `It doesn't provides any benefits to create an additional threads.`

+    - `Thus, only a signal thread creation makes sense for input and a single thread for output.`

+    - `Four threads are created to perform the CPU-intensive portion of the application.
+It is because, there should be as many threads as there are processing cores.`

+    - `It would be the waste of processing resources to use fewer threads.`

+    - `Also any number greater than four would be unable to run.`

+4.15 Consider the following code segment:

+pid t pid;

+pid = fork();

+if (pid == 0) { /* child process /*

+fork();

+thread create( . . .);

+}fork();

+a.
+How many unique processes are created?

+b.
+How many unique threads are created?

+  **Answer:**

+  - `The statement pid = fork(); before the if statement creates one process.
+The parent process say p creates this process.
+Let it be p1.`

+  - `The statement fork(); in the if statement creates one process.
+The parent process p creates this process.
+Let it be p2.`

+  - `After the if statement, parent process p, process p1 and process p2 will execute fork(); creating three new processes.`

+    - `One process is created by parent process p.`
+    - `One process is created by process p1.`
+    - `One process is created by process p2.`

+  `Hence, 5 unique processes (p1, p2, p3, p4, p5) will be created.
+If the parent process is also considered, then 6 unique processes (p, p1, p2, p3, p4, p1, p5) will be created.`

+  - `Thread creation is done in if block.
+Only child process p1 is executed in the if block.
+Therefore, process p1 will be created one thread.`

+  - `In the if block one process p2 is created using fork().
+Therefore, process p2 will also create a thread.`

+  `Hence, 2 unique threads will be created.`